For more than 30 years, almost everyone has used MS Excel spreadsheets, from high school students to scientists at NASA. 🚀

 - List view: great for those who like to use a neat to-do list

-Gantt Charts lets you visualize and schedule all your project tasks in a neat little timeline.
+Gantt charts let you visualize and schedule all your project tasks in a neat little timeline.

-While Microsoft Excel doesn’t have an explicit Gantt Chart feature, you can technically create one with the help of a stacked bar chart or you can just slap on an Excel template.
+While Excel doesn’t have an explicit Gantt chart feature, you can technically create one with the help of a stacked bar chart, or you can just slap on an Excel template.

-With the Gantt View, you don’t have to lose your hair over timeline edits.
+Don’t worry.
+With ClickUp’s Gantt view, you don’t have to lose your hair over timeline edits.

-- Re-adjusts dependent tasks after changing the project schedule
+- Re-adjust dependent tasks after changing the project schedule

-- Determines the sequence of tasks that are critical to the success of the project (critical path)
+- Determine the sequence of tasks that are critical to the success of the project (critical path)

-- Shows the progress of the project in real-time
+- Show the progress of the project in real-time

-- Creates Task Dependencies when you draw a line between two tasks
+- Create task dependencies when you draw a line between two tasks

 You can choose from: